A Letter to Families

 With our daily routines disrupted and many elements of our work and personal lives currently unknown, it is understandable that there will be heightened stress and anxiety.
 In times of communal stress it can sometimes be hard to know what to say or how to react.
 During this time, keeping our daily routines, talking openly and honestly with our children, connecting with others (even from afar), and caring for ourselves will help offer a sense of security and help children know what to expect.

 Children love to play—anytime, anywhere, and with almost anything.
 As they play, they’re learning about the world around them and practicing important skills.
-The document below includes many fun and engaging activities you can do with your children at home.
+The documents below include many fun and engaging activities you can do with your children at home.
 This includes activities for infants, toddlers, and children who are 3 and 4 years old.

 See the Additional Resources page for helpful links.

 This list of additional resources consists of digital/online resources that offer fun, new experiences, and provide ways to receive content specifically for your child right to your device.
 Please choose the activities and platforms that work for your family and for your child.